JUMP TO SECTION

 Over what months does the LGCC take place?

-The LGCC will accept submissions beginning on Tuesday, December 9, 2025, and closes at 11:59 PM on Tuesday, March 31, 2026, though you can start developing your project at any time!
-Following the judging process, some projects will receive special recognition at the May 29, 2026 recognition event.
+The LGCC will accept submissions through 11:59 PM on Tuesday, March 31, 2026.
+You can start developing your project at any time!
+Read on to learn about the LGCC Recognition Event to be held on May 29, 2026.

 How do I submit my project to the LGCC?

-The LGCC uses the zFairs platform.
-Follow this link for a look!
+The LGCC will use the zFairs platform.
+Follow this link for a look.

 Eligibility